30 Fun Team Building Activities for Work

 Divide groups into smaller teams, each of which gets an envelope of cards quartered into triangles.
 They have three minutes to strategize before trading for eight minutes.
 Then see who got the most cards.

-Objective: See others’ perspectives in order to help influence their position.
+Objective: See others’ perspectives to help influence their position.

 Related: 20 Icebreakers to Make Your Next Meeting Fun